Infineon/mtb-example-ethernet-ota-https/README.md

 5. Open a CLI terminal.

    On Linux and macOS, you can use any terminal application.
-On Windows, from the Start menu, open the **modus-shell** app.
+On Windows, from the Start menu, open the **modus-shell** application.

 6. Navigate the terminal to the *\<mtb_shared>/mcuboot/\<tag>/scripts* folder.